aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/rendering-and-printing/converting-worksheet-to-image-using-imageorprint-options/_index.md

 ### **Convert Worksheet to an Image file**

-{{< gist "aspose-com-gists" "922f990b02cf4e04a328bd6f37029af8" "Examples-CSharp-Articles-UsingImageOrPrintOptions-WorksheetToAnImage-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-UsingImageOrPrintOptions-WorksheetToAnImage-1.cs" >}}

 ## **Conversion Options**

 It is possible to save specific pages to image.
 The following code converts the first and second worksheets in a workbook to JPG images.

-{{< gist "aspose-com-gists" "922f990b02cf4e04a328bd6f37029af8" "Examples-CSharp-Articles-UsingImageOrPrintOptions-SpecificPagesToImage-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-UsingImageOrPrintOptions-SpecificPagesToImage-1.cs" >}}

 ## **Image conversion using WorkbookRender**

 You can cycle through the workbook and render each worksheet in it to a separate image:

-{{< gist "aspose-com-gists" "922f990b02cf4e04a328bd6f37029af8" "Examples-CSharp-Articles-UsingImageOrPrintOptions-UseWorkbookRenderForImageConversion-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-UsingImageOrPrintOptions-UseWorkbookRenderForImageConversion-1.cs" >}}